 CONFIGURE YOUR TAX

 If you live in an area that requires you to apply a tax to the entire price of a construction project, you'll need to first make sure you've accounted for this tax on your project.
-Start on the project in question then navigate to the Estimate (Financials > Estimate).
-Click on the button titled "Configure Markup, Margin & Tax" in the upper left quadrant of the estimate page.
+Start on the project in question then navigate to the Estimate.
+Click on "% Markup, Margin & Tax" at the top of the estimate page.

 Use the "+ Tax" button to set up any taxes you need calculated to the pre-tax total of the project.
 Input the percent you'd like CoConstruct to calculate and set the appropriate accounting code.
 Select to "Overwrite existing cost lines with these changes" in the blue banner that appears to allow the tax percent to go into effect on your current estimate.